0x416c6578/0x416c6578.github.io/README.md

 [XFCE Hacks and Tweaks](posts/004-Random-XFCE-Hacks.md)

 ## About
-I'm 0x416c6578 (Alex in hexidecimal), I'm a CS student who enjoys embedded / electronics stuff.
+I'm 0x416c6578 (Alex), I'm a CS student who enjoys embedded / electronics stuff.
 Some of my personal projects are documented here, although I have many different interests and projects that probably aren't here (yet).

 ___